DHTMLX/gantt-docs/data/api/gantt_smart_scales_config.md

 smart_scales
 =============

-@todo:
-	check

 @short:
-	specifies that only visible part of the scale is rendered
+	specifies that only visible part of the time scale is rendered on the screen

 @type: boolean
 @example: